 - Stable, positive cash flow (as opposed to seasonal, cyclical or negative cash flow)

 - Excess net income that will comfortably cover loan payments

 The candidates that meet these criteria have the highest probability of repaying the loan, which is why they receive the best rates.

-Five tips for getting a competitive interest rate
+5 tips to finding a competitive business loan interest rate in Canada

 - Check your credit.
 Business credit scores are important, but lenders tend to focus on personal credit scores.
 Before applying for a business loan, review your credit report for errors and opportunities for improvement.

 - Improve your legitimacy.
 Applying for a business loan is almost like a job interview.
 One of the most important things in a job interview is verifying legitimacy.
 Working with a bank is no different.
-Ways to improve your business’s legitimacy include preparing a business plan, separating your personal and business finances and presenting proper financial statements.
-If you can impress a potential lender, you have better odds of approval.
+Ways to improve your business’s legitimacy include preparing a detailed business plan, separating your personal and business finances and presenting proper financial statements.

 - Offer collateral or a lien.
 Many business loan lenders ask for a personal guarantee.
 Instead of committing to a personal guarantee, you can offer collateral or a lien on the assets of your business.
 Not only will this reduce your interest rate, offering collateral and liens can be used for further negotiation.